MicrosoftDocs/SupportArticles-docs/Teams/direct-routing/sip-options-tls-certificate-issues.md

 # SBC connectivity issues

-When you use Direct Routing, you might experience the following Session Border Controller (SBC) connectivity issues:
+When you set up Direct Routing, you might experience the following Session Border Controller (SBC) connectivity issues:

 - **Session Initiation Protocol** (SIP) options are not received.
 - **Transport Layer Security** (TLS) connections problems occur.
 - The SBC doesn’t respond.
-- The SBC is marked as inactive in the Admin portal.
+- The SBC is marked as inactive in the Teams Admin portal.

 Such issues are most likely caused by either or both of the following conditions: